 Individuals and events in the Holy Roman Empire during the European Middle Ages.

-Holy Roman Emperor Charles IV was born on May 14, 1316 in Prague, Czechoslovakia.
+Emperor Charles IV was born on May 14, 1316 in Prague, Czechoslovakia.
 Originally named Wenceslas, the young boy was born into Bohemian royalty.
 His father, John of Luxembourg, was the king of Bohemia.
 Wenceslas’ mother, Elizabeth, was a member of Bohemia’s former ruling family: the Premsylid.
 The Premsylid dynasty had ruled Bohemia since the 9th century.
-After the […]
+After the death of […]

 Sixty years before the Battle of Bouvines, Henry II of England established the Angevin Empire.
 Through inheritance and marriage to Eleanor of Aquitaine, the king brought England and Western France under his control in 1154.
 Alarmed by this development, Louis VII of France sought to undermine the empire.
 Although the king spent his reign attempting to, he ultimately proved unsuccessful. […]